Civic Hall • Community Code of Conduct

 - Discussion of sexuality, pornography, discriminatory language, or similar is welcome only if necessary to the topic of discussion, not gratuitous; presented in respectful manner; and where participants are given forewarning and opportunity to leave the space, even if temporarily.

-The following behaviors are considered harassment and are unacceptable within our community.
+The following behaviors are considered harassment and are unacceptable within our community, both in physical and online spaces.
 We hold that harassment is oppressive behavior and do not tolerate demeaning, discriminatory, or harassing behavior and speech.
+In online spaces, Civic Hall holds the right to hide or delete comments and engagements that do not fit within our code of conduct.

 - Sexist, racist, homophobic, transphobic, ableist, classist, or otherwise discriminatory jokes and language.